AdityaCoppisetti/robotic-arm/README.md

-Vision

-My long-term goal is to develop robotic additive manufacturing systems capable of producing large-scale structures and eventually contribute to automated construction technologies.

 Rather than building a robotic arm as a standalone project, I am treating the arm as a manufacturing platform that can later be equipped with extrusion systems, computer vision, and autonomous control software.

 Inspired by industrial robotic printing systems and large-format additive manufacturing research, this project aims to explore the intersection of robotics, software, and digital fabrication.